rlucente-se-jboss/rootless-serverless-with-podman-and-systemd/README.md

     sudo loginctl enable-linger $USER
     loginctl show-user $USER

+You should see `Linger=yes` listed in the user parameters.

 ### Try it out
 Let's test the socket activation facility by connecting to our web server.
 When we send an http request to our host IP address and